The Rundown

 The best dog foods have a digestibility score of 82% and above.
 We’ve done the research for you and made sure each of these dog foods falls within the acceptable numbers.

-American Bulldogs also tend to suffer from skin problems.
-They have very short fur, so their skin is more exposed to the environment than some other breeds, and can become inflamed and tender either due to exposure or because of food allergies.
+AmBulls also tend to suffer from skin problems.
+They have very short fur, so their skin is more exposed to the environment compared to other long-haired breeds like shih tzuh or cocker spaniels, and can become inflamed and tender either due to exposure or because of food allergies.

 A great dose of Omegas in a dog food will help keep the coat healthy and the skin hydrated and itch-free.
-We’ve checked out the Omegas on each of these dog foods and made sure they’re at a good enough level to benefit your American Bulldog.
+We’ve checked out the Omegas on each of these dog foods and made sure they’re at a good enough level to benefit your pooch.

 Another thing that plagues American Bulldogs is eye problems.
-DHA is a fatty acid should be found in dog foods for Bulldog puppies.
+DHA is a fatty acid should be found in dog food for American Bulldog puppies.
 Glucosamine and chondroitin are always good to see and will keep your dog’s joints strong and reduce the chances of joint dysplasia.

 This will always be a criterion we look at, because a happy dog parent makes for a much happier dog.
 Choosing the best dog food for American Bulldogs doesn’t have to be a money-burning experience.
 Some of the foods on this list are quite pricey, and we can vouch for their quality.